momentes/19-PAW-Text-Editor/README.md

 - WHEN I deploy to Heroku
 - THEN I should have proper build scripts for a webpack application

+# User Note
+- Assignment incomplete, for another time to tackle.

 # Project Links:

 **Repo Link**